 We recommend you search online for up-to-date national guidance.
 You will need some form of malaria course, starting before you arrive, so do plan ahead.
 All tents are fully netted and your butler will use mosquito spray each evening when preparing your room, to minimise intrusion.

 Visitors coming from Tanzania to Kenya have to have a valid yellow fever certificate.

 You should not need any vaccinations unless you are travelling on to Tanzania, in which case yellow fever jabs are required (but please double check your national health authority’s updates).
 Ensure you have adequate health insurance.
 We recommend considering temporary membership of the Flying Doctors, who can airlift you to Nairobi in an emergency.

-English and Kiswahili are the official languages; the currency is the Kenyan Shilling, divided into 100 cents; the time zone is GMT +3; the dialling code is 254; most nationalities can get an entry Visa on arrival at the airport.
-There are some exceptions; for example, residents of South Africa have to get a Visa beforehand
+English and Kiswahili are the official languages; the currency is the Kenyan Shilling, divided into 100 cents; the time zone is GMT +3; the dialling code is 254; As from 1st September 2015 all nationalities have to obtain their Visa online before travel.

 We pay all our staff a service charge in addition to their salary.
 If you want to add a discretionary tip we provide an envelope in your tent, which you can hand to the manager on departure: this is shared among all the staff.

 If you wish to reward your ranger, spotter or butler direct, we would recommend between US$5 and US$10 per person per day, but stress that such tipping is entirely at your discretion.